ucsb-cs56-pconrad/cs56-selenium-java-demo/README.md

 # How to add test
-The following code is located in /src/test/java/edu/ucsb/cs56/pconrad/SparkDemo01Test.java I added some additional comment to help you understand ing
+The following code is located in /src/test/java/edu/ucsb/cs56/pconrad/SparkDemo01Test.java I added some additional comment to help with your understanding

 	@Test
 	public void test_hello() {